Get started with Docker for MacEstimated reading time: 16 minutes

 Docker for Mac is set to automatically check for updates and notify you when an update is available.
 If an update is found, click OK to accept and install it (or cancel to keep the current version).
 If you disable the check for updates, you can still find out about updates manually by choosing -> Check for Updates

 Check Exclude VM from Time Machine backups to prevent Time Machine from backing up the Docker for Mac virtual machine.

 Send usage statistics — You can set Docker for Mac to auto-send diagnostics, crash reports, and usage data.
 This information can help Docker improve the application and get more context for troubleshooting problems.
 Uncheck this to opt out and prevent auto-send of data.
 Docker may prompt for more information in some cases, even with auto-send enabled.
-Also, you can enable or disable these auto-reporting settings with one click on the information popup when you first start Docker.

 You can decide which directories on your Mac to share with containers.